 314 Hayden Hall

-Yang W. Lee, Associate Professor and Group Coordinator, firstname.lastname@example.org
+Yang W. Lee, Associate Professor and Group Chair, firstname.lastname@example.org

 From the Fortune 500 manufacturer to the small firm that produces, sells, or distributes products, all companies have a supply chain function that must be effectively managed if they are to be competitive.
 A supply chain manager is typically involved in making critical decisions about such matters as the modes of transportation used to move the company’s materials and products, inventory policies, warehousing needs, customer service standards, and the location of facilities.